Tennis Elbow Physical Therapists

 The First Line of Defense

 The first thing most physical therapists recommend is to stop doing whatever activity that caused your tennis elbow.
 Of course, this isn’t practical if you have to use your arms for work, but there are other possibilities.
 Tennis elbow PT often begins with wearing a brace that’s recommended by your therapist.
 It’s a temporary, protective measure that you may need to wear for a while.
-Your NYC physical therapist explains when it’s best to wear it and how long you’ll need it.
+Your Brooklyn physical therapist explains when it’s best to wear it and how long you’ll need it.

 Once you start your physical therapy treatments, you’re taught how to make slight adjustments to your physical motions to ease your discomfort.
 Learning new ways to move may even prevent your condition from returning!
 If you’re able to refrain from whatever activities are causing your pain, that’s always the best start.
 Sometimes, even a few weeks off the tennis court can do the trick if your physical therapist recommends sufficient rest.